arvidtp/atp.abstractions/README.md

 by Arvid Tomayko | [arvidtomayko.com](http://arvidtomayko.com)
 ---

-A growing repository of Max 5/6/7 abstractions, javascripts, shaders, etc I’ve made and found useful over the years.
+A growing repository of Max abstractions, javascripts, shaders, etc I’ve made and found useful over the years.
 Some will be generically useful to people, others may be a bit esoteric.
 Some are well documented, others are not so much.
 I hope they will help you build stuff in Max!
+Most are compatible with Max 5, but some will require Max 6 or 7.
+Compatible with Max 8.

 Installation:
 ---